Telgte

 Telgte (/de/, regionally /all/; Teegte) is a town in the Warendorf district, North Rhine-Westphalia, Germany, on the river Ems 12 km east of Münster and 15 km west of Warendorf.
 Telgte is famous as a place of pilgrimage, the Marian pilgrimage from Osnabrück to Telgte.

 Geography

 Neighboring Communities

-Telgte borders the cities Münster, Geven, Ostbevern, Warendorf, and Everswinkel.
+Telgte borders the cities Münster, Greven, Ostbevern, Warendorf, and Everswinkel.

 City Districts

 Telgte divides into the main city and two districts, Westbevern-Dorf and Westbevern-Vadrup.

 Until 1974, Westbevern (population: about 4000; area of 24,46 km²) was an independent town, with Dorf, Vadrup, and Brock as its districts.
 Since the reform of the municipal area reform, Brock has been a part of the neighboring town Ostbevern.
 The Bever runs as a tributary to the Ems through Westbevern.
 With its double-mill at the Bever, Haus Langen is a popular destination for tourists.
 For a couple of years, the neo-gothic church St Cornelius and Cyprian was a part of the parish community St. Marien (Telgte and Westbevern.)